torczuk/springsamples/1-helloworld/README.md

 ### Exercise
 1. change `@Component` to `@Repository`, `@Service`, `@Controller`, is it any difference?
+2. move `Application` to new created package, e.g. `app` and run the code, what has happened?
-2. create breakpoint in `HelloWorld` constructor, run the code
+3. create breakpoint in `HelloWorld` constructor, run the code

 ### Answers
 1. [stack overflow](https://stackoverflow.com/questions/6827752/whats-the-difference-between-component-repository-service-annotations-in)